nicholasmireles/discord-llm-bot/README.md

 - **Conversation Context**: Maintains conversation history and context
 - **Flexible Configuration**: Easy configuration through YAML files and environment variables

-## Migration from Original Bot

-This project has been migrated to use Pydantic AI, providing:

-1. **Better Type Safety**: All AI interactions are now type-safe with Pydantic models
-2. **Structured Responses**: AI responses are validated and structured using Pydantic
-3. **Multiple AI Providers**: Easy switching between different AI services
-4. **Improved Error Handling**: Better error handling and validation
-5. **Modern Architecture**: Clean separation of concerns with service-based architecture

 ## Installation

 1. Clone the repository